AlavudeenA/DSA/README.md

 O(N^2): for N data elements, there are roughly N^2 steps.
 Ex: Bubble, Insertion and Selection sorts

 O(log N) : Recall that O(N) means that for N data elements, the algorithm would take N steps.
 If there are 8 elements, the algorithm would take 8 steps.
 In a sorted array, O(log N) means that for N data elements, the algorithm would take log2 N steps.
 If there are 8 elements, the algorithm would take 3 steps, since log2 8= 3.
 Said another way, if we keep dividing the 8 elements in half, it would take us 3 steps until we end up with one element.
-This is called Binary Search.
-Binary search works on sorted array.
+Ex: Binary Search which works on sorted array.

 Big O Notation ignores constants.
 This is simply a mathematical way of saying that Big O Notation never includes regular numbers that aren’t an exponent.
 What should technically be O(N^2 / 2) becomes simply O(N^2).
 Similarly, O(2N) would become O(N), and O(N / 2) would also become O(N).
 Even O(100N), which is 100 times slower than O(N), would also be referred to as O(N).